sikopet/blog/posts/splunk.md

 Forwarders

 * Universal Forwarder - Splunk minus indexing and searching
-* Full installation of Splunk can be configuread as:
+* Full installation of Splunk can be configured as:
- * light forwarder (deprecated) - no parsing, just sending of raw data to indexer
+ * light forwarder (deprecated?) - no parsing, just sending of raw data to indexer
- * heave Forwarder - parse events and send them to the indexers
+ * heavy Forwarder - parse events and send them to the indexers
 * important config files: inputs.conf, outputs.conf, props.conf,
   default-mode.conf, limits.conf